pact-foundation/pact-ruby/README.md

 Green!
 You now have a pact file that can be used to verify your expectations of the provider project.

 Now, rinse and repeat for other likely status codes that may be returned.
-For example, consider how you want your code to respond to a:
+For example, consider how you want your client to respond to a:
 * 404 (return null, or raise an error?)
 * 500 (specifying that the response body should contain an error message, and ensuring that your client logs that error message will make your life much easier when things go wrong)
 * 401/403 if there is authorisation.